Senator Warren launches 2020 campaign, sounds note of economic equality

 "She's a fighter and I'm a fighter," Thompson said.

-(Reporting by Ginger Gibson; additional reporting by Amanda Becker in Waterloo, Iowa; editing by Colleen Jenkins, Cynthia Osterman and Leslie Adler)
+(Reporting by Ginger Gibson; additional reporting by Amanda Becker in Waterloo, Iowa; editing by Colleen Jenkins, Leslie Adler and Jonathan Oatis)